 Visual Arts: Complete tasks that demonstrate an understanding of the elements and principles of art.
-Tasks may include but are not limited to identifying elements and principles of art from a variety of artworks (Picasso, Deborah, Butterfield, Peter Max, Da Vinci)
+Tasks may include but are not limited to identifying elements and principles of art from a variety of artworks and media.
+Artwork will be assessed using a rubric.